fmager/real-time/m1_memory_hierarchies/s5_computational_graph_compilers.md

 all of the GPU based implementations run significantly faster.

 ## 3️⃣ Metaprogramming
-Finnally, I am going to introduce you to another way of representing these operators.
-Instead of having an operator with a full implementation of each operator and a lot of hardwired rules like, if a linear operator is followed by a ReLU operator, fuse them!
-You can attain a bit more flexibility by realizing one thing...
+Finally, I am going to introduce you to another way of representing these operators.
+Instead of having an operator with a full implementation of each operator and a lot of hardwired rules like, if a linear operator is followed by a ReLU operator, fuse them, you can attain a bit more flexibility by realizing one thing...

 Programs are just strings!

 We can decimate all of our neatly written shaders into something called op codes.
-You start by defining all of the data that goes in, you have a few lines of the thread figuring out its own ID and so one.
+You start by defining all of the data that goes in, you have a few lines of the thread figuring out its own ID and so on.
 Peruse the directory ```src::op_code_compiler::runner.rs``` or [online](https://github.com/absorensen/the-guide/blob/main/m1_memory_hierarchies/code/computational_graphs/src/op_code_compiler/runner.rs)
 .
 This is just a toy example, it didn't make